theprimarybrain/theprimarybrain.github.io/_posts/2022-01-11-Octopus-Toddler-School-Activities.md

 [![OctopusUnit]({{ site.github.url }}/assets/img/Toddler-Octopus-Photo-Image.jpg)](https://www.teacherspayteachers.com/Product/Toddler-Activities-Lesson-Plans-Octopus-Preschool-Curriculum-Letter-O-4682918?st=5755ae47d6e6385296c92b5e58df441e&utm_source=PB%20Blog&utm_campaign=Photo%20Click)

 I hope you found some great octopus ideas to use at home or at school with your little ones!
 If you want to make teaching your toddler super simple this week, make sure to check out my [Octopus Toddler School Unit](https://www.teacherspayteachers.com/Product/Toddler-Activities-Lesson-Plans-Octopus-Preschool-Curriculum-Letter-O-4682918?st=5755ae47d6e6385296c92b5e58df441e&utm_source=PB%20Blog&utm_campaign=Octopus%20Text%20Click) for 5 complete lesson plans and all the printables you need.
-These lessons are so versatile that you can even enjoy it with preschoolers and kindergarten studentsI hope you enjoy every minute of playing and learning with your little ones!
+These lessons are so versatile that you can even enjoy them with preschoolers and kindergarten studentsI hope you enjoy every minute of playing and learning with your little ones!